mwohlfender/R_overdispersion_cluster_size/README.md

 stanfit files containing the results of the parameter estimation from simulated data (see `data/simulated_clusters`)

 ##### processed
-`results_sim_model_one_processed.csv` summary of the results of the parameter estimation from simulated data (see `data/simulated_clusters`)
+`results_sim_model_one_processed.csv` summary of the results of the parameter estimation from simulated data using model one (see `data/simulation/01_model_one/simulated_clusters`)
+`results_sim_model_five_processed.csv` summary of the results of the parameter estimation from simulated data using model five (see `data/simulation/02_model_five/simulated_clusters`)

 ### D.4 plots
-Graphical and tabular representations of data, model and results of simulation study, parameter estimation and posterior predictive check both for Switzerland, Denmark and Germany individually and for all three countries together.
+Graphical and tabular representations of data, model and results of simulation study, parameter estimation, posterior predictive check and goodness of fit check both for Switzerland, Denmark and Germany individually and for all three countries together and parameter estimation for New Zealand.